Interactions-Nexus/Nexus-Wiki/how-to/create-on-nexus/create-asset-tokenization.md

 {.links-list}

-> Make sure that the Asset and Token to be tokenized are named accordingly so they are can be easily identified.
+> Name the Asset and Token accordingly so they can be identified easily.
 {.is-info}